Badrpas/goguming/readme.md

 ## goguming
-Couch multiplayer using your mobile phone as controller
+Couch multiplayer with your mobile phone as controller

+### Download
+Get prebuilt version as zip archive from [latest release](https://github.com/Badrpas/goguming/releases/latest)

-### Startup
+### Build and run
 To run locally
 ```shell
 go run .